trex-paxos/trex-paxos-jvm/README.md

 * The outcome of any majority vote can only be WIN, LOSE, or WAIT.
 * The node can be in one of three TrexStates: `FOLLOW`, `RECOVER`, or `LEAD`.

 This list gives 3^8=2187 test scenarios.
-The observations where is that even if we have a few more things we can vary we can still exhaustively test the implementation.
+We can realistically brute-force test many more variables.

-In addition to exhaustive property-based tests we also run simulations of randomize network partitions that step through hundreds of in memory message exchanges between a three node cluster.
-This tests check that the journal at all three nodes matches and the list of fixed commands is the same across all three nodes.
+In addition to exhaustive property-based tests, we run simulations of randomised network partitions that step through hundreds of in-memory message exchanges between a three-node cluster.
+These tests check that the journal at all three nodes matches and the list of fixed commands is the same across all three nodes.

 ### Seventh, Leader Duels